padraic7a/thisblog/_posts/2013-12-15-welcome-to-jekyll.markdown

 On the last point:
 I'm hoping to learn a bit of basic programming this year and I know myself enough to know that I need to be learning something implementable.
 While git isn't programming it is a way to check code out, and maybe alter it, and send the alteration on to someone else.
 Learning how to commit blog changes isn't the worst start.

 So far so not so great on that front though.
-I tried setting up a `post-receive hook` for deployment ad that didn't work out.
+I tried setting up a `post-receive hook` for deployment and that didn't work out.
 I'll try again when I get the hang of jekyll itself.